deepaksamraj/kubernetes-fundamentals/README.md

 | **Secret** | Stores sensitive values (`API_KEY`) |
 | **Service (NodePort)** | Exposes the app externally via Minikube |

-This architecture cleanly separates concerns and follows Kubernetes best practices.

----

-## :question: Why ConfigMaps and Secrets?

-### **ConfigMaps — for non‑sensitive configuration**
-Used for values like:

-- Environment names
-- Feature flags
-- Application modes

-**Why?**

-- Keeps config out of the image
-- Allows promoting the same image across environments
-- Lets you update configuration without rebuilding containers

-### **Secrets — for sensitive data**
-Used for:

-- API keys
-- Passwords
-- Tokens

-**Why?**

-- Prevents hard‑coding secrets in images or Git
-- Stored separately and base64‑encoded
-- Can be injected as environment variables or mounted as files

-This separation is a core Kubernetes security principle.

 ---